Botswana women's national football team: History

-A series of friendlies occurred in October 2010, against Zambia on 2 and 23 October, lost 1–4 and 1–2 respectively; against Tanzania on 25 October and 26 October, lost 2–3 and draw 1–1.
+A series of friendlies occurred in October 2010, against Zambia on 2 and 23 October.
+They lost 1–4 and 1–2 respectively; against Tanzania on 25 October and 26 October, lost 2–3 and draw 1–1.
 In the next year, March 2011, they again played against Namibia and lost 1–0.

 In 2011, one of the two friendlies in April and May with South Africa marked their first victory, by 1–0.
 The other match was lost 4–0.
 In August, they played against Tanzania on 2 August, losing 3–1; South Africa on August 3, losing 4–0 and against Zambia, also losing, 4–1.

-They entered the 2012 African Women's Championship qualifiers and played against Zimbabwe, and was eliminated by an aggregate score of 3–1, due to losing the two legs by 1–0 and 2–1.
-Last friendlies in 2012 include two losses against South Africa (3–0) and Zimbabwe (5–0).
+They entered the 2012 African Women's Championship qualifiers and played against Zimbabwe, and were eliminated by an aggregate score of 3–1, due to losing the two legs by 1–0 and 2–1.
+Last friendlies in 2012 included two losses against South Africa (3–0) and Zimbabwe (5–0).

 Before the 2014 African Women's Championship qualifiers, the team played the first 2014 matches, against Swaziland on 7 and 8 January and won for the second and third time, by 3–0 and 3–1.
-The first leg of the qualifiers for the African Championship started on 14 February with a loss against Zimbabwe 1–0 and the second leg was played on 2 March, with another loss, by 2–1, Botswana ended eliminated from the African Championship and the World Cup.
+The first leg of the qualifiers for the African Championship started on 14 February with a loss against Zimbabwe 1–0 and the second leg was played on 2 March, with another loss, by 2–1.
+Botswana were eliminated from the African Championship and the World Cup.
 On June 7 of the same year, they played against South Africa, losing 4–0.

+Women's Africa Cup of Nations

+They made their debut at the 2022 Women's Africa Cup of Nations.
+They won their first match 4-2 against fellow debutants Burundi and lost their next two matches 2-0 against Nigeria and 1-0 against South Africa to finish third in group C. They qualified for the quarterfinals as the second best third ranked team where they lost 2-1 against hosts Morocco.

 Team image

 Home stadium

-The Botswana women's national football team plays their home matches on the Botswana National Stadium.
+The Botswana women's national football team plays their home matches at the Botswana National Stadium.